KizD/poetry/raven.md

 Ah, distinctly I remember it was in the bleak December;
 And each separate dying ember wrought its ghost upon the floor.
+Eagerly I wished the morrow;—vainly I had sought to borrow